rayje/HarveyDSL/README.md

 generate test cases increases, due to the extra time taken to interpret the embedded JSON objects used for action definitions.
-This goes against one of the reasons to implement a DSL, "To increase development productivity".
+This goes against one of the reasons to implement a DSL, "*To increase development productivity*".

 This project attempts to simplify this by creating a DSL to define actions that do not require JSON.
 The DSL generated